 - Transfer credits are assessed by individual departments and are based on grades achieved as well as equivalency to Queen's courses.
 A "Statement of Transfer Credit" is sent out after the offer of admission.
 Credit is not granted for courses with a final grade lower than 1.7 (C-).

 - Graduates from Ontario community college three-year diploma programs or from three year professional/career CEGEP programs receive a maximum of 30 units.

 - The regulations of the School of Business state that at least half of the work required for a degree must be completed at Queen's University if a Queen's degree is to be awarded.
 Students admitted to third year normally take a minimum of two and a half year of study to satisfy the course requirements for a Bachelor of Commerce degree.

 - Queen's University does not operate on a semester system; full-time admission to an undergraduate program is possible only in September.

-- Residence accommodation is not available for upper-year applicants.
+- Residence accommodation is not guaranteed for upper-year applicants.
 To investigate other housing options, visit the Queen's